mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | `story_sentences`   | A list of sentences in the story.<br />Generated from `story_text` by splitting it into sentences and removing any duplicate sentences occurring within the same source for the same week.
 | `raw_1st_download`  | The contents of the first HTML page of the story.<br />Available regards of the value of `full_text_rss`.<br />*Note:* only provided if the `raw_1st_download` parameter is non-zero.
 | `publish_date`      | The publish date of the story as specified in the RSS feed.
-| `custom_story_tags` | A list containing the names of any tags that have been added to the story using the write-back API.
+| `tags` | A list of any tags associated with this story, including those written through the write-back api.
 | `collect_date`      | The date the RSS feed was actually downloaded.
 | `guid`              | The GUID field in the RSS feed.
 Defaults to the URL if no GUID is specified.